-The Company has established an Audit Committee, which comprises (as its Chairman) David Turner, Brad Gray (EVP & Chief Operating Officer), David Johnson and Martin Thomas.
-The Audit Committee’s main functions include, inter alia, reviewing and monitoring internal financial control systems and risk management systems on which the Company is reliant, considering annual and interim accounts and audit reports, making recommendations to the board in relation to the appointment and remuneration of the Company’s auditors and monitoring and reviewing annually their independence, objectivity, effectiveness and qualifications.
+The Company has established an Audit and Risk Committee, for which the main functions include, inter alia, reviewing and monitoring internal financial control systems and risk management systems on which the Company is reliant, considering annual and interim accounts and audit reports, making recommendations to the Board in relation to the appointment and remuneration of the Company’s auditors and monitoring and reviewing annually their independence, objectivity, effectiveness and qualifications.

-The Company has established a Remuneration Committee, which comprises David Johnson (Chairman), Robert Post and Martin Thomas, and meets as often as needed to enable the Remuneration Committee to fulfill its obligations to the Company.
+The Company has established a Remuneration Committee, which will meet as often as needed to enable the Committee to fulfil its obligations to the Company.
 The Remuneration Committee is responsible for reviewing the performance of the Chairman and the Executive Directors and for setting the scale and structure of their remuneration, paying careful regard to the interests of shareholders as a whole and the performance of the Group.
 The Remuneration Committee also approves the design of and determines targets for any performance-related pay schemes operated by the Company.